ndipatri/tRacket/particle/workbench/tRacket/README.md

 Changes need to be made on the inside of the motion sensor.
 The 'Normally Open (NO)' jumper needs to be removed and the 'LED ON' (i.e. 'Enable LED') jumper wires need to be brought outside of the sensor as shown.
 The 'Enable LED' signal is set by the microcontroller as the LED is enabled with tRacket is in 'test' mode.

+The motion sensor should be sealed into the main 3D enclosure with exterior silicon-based caulk.
+It's important to make this a waterproof seal.

 <img src="media/motion_sensor_jumpers.jpg" alt="Motion Sensor Jumpers" width="400"/>

 The 'Enable LED' signal is connected to the external bus on the motion sensor as shown: